jicksta/sync-evernote/README.md

 ## Getting an Evernote developer token

-Visit [this page](https://sandbox.evernote.com/api/DeveloperToken.action) and grab a production key.
+Visit [this page](https://sandbox.evernote.com/api/DeveloperToken.action) and grab a developer key.
 By default, the synchronizer does NOT use your Evernote developer sandbox account since sandbox data is rarely useful to fetch and save.

-You may have to submit a ticket to their developer support folks to get your account flagged for permission to access non-sandbox data.
+You will probably have to [activate your API key](https://dev.evernote.com/support/) to grant access to your personal non-sandbox account.

 ## Using `jicksta/sync-evernote` with only Docker